 Employers also have several concerns about engaging in anti-DV efforts.
-The most prevalent concerns include the following: (1) Laws and regulations need to be improved and clarified around employer responsibilities and effective strategies; (2) The perceived difficulty of measuring the input-output ratio in terms of what employers would need to invest in workplace-based measures compared to the benefit to employers may hinder sustainable financial investment in these measures by employers; and (3) Employers are unsure of the best ways to intervene without compromising employee privacy.
+The most prevalent concerns include the following: (1) Laws and regulations need to be improved and clarified around employer responsibilities and effec-tive strategies; (2) The perceived difficulty of measuring the input-output ratio in terms of what employers would need to invest in workplace-based measures compared to the benefit to employers may hinder sustainable financial investment in these measures by employers; 3.
+Raising the awareness of employees of their and (3) Employers are unsure of the best ways to intervene without compromising employee privacy.
 Despite these concerns, most HR managers (85%) state that their employers would be willing to both adopt simple anti-DV toolkits to guide their actions and to organize awareness-raising and training activities in the workplace.